kodekloudhub/golang/README.md

 # golang

-This repo will soon contain all lab walkthroughs for the [golang](https://github.com/kodekloudhub/golang.git) course.
+This repo contains all lab walkthroughs for the [golang](https://kodekloud.com/courses/golang/) course.

 Note: